"What do you do when your hands are

 "Also, let's keep things clear.
 I'm remote switching all channels, separating Red and Gold.
 Don't panic if I'm not remarking on chatter, and let me know if we need to cross communicate again."

-"Good luck you two," Hermione said, and there was a soft 'click' that Harry assumed meant the radio channel had changed.
+"Good luck, you two," Hermione said, and there was a soft 'click' that Harry assumed meant the radio channel had changed.

 "Red-Lead, come back," Scott said.

 "What?
-But we just got… Oh, wait that means — yeah, we're here.
+But we just got… Oh, wait, that means — yeah, we're here.
 Uh, I copy. …Break."

 "Channel is good.
 Continue progression, check in at intervals."

 The graveyard lay serene in the shadow of the parish church.
 The grass was neatly trimmed and the headstones seemed well cared-for, though a few of the older ones displayed the inevitable ravages of age and weather.
-Sounds from the village drifted in from behind, mixing with the sighs of the wind through the bushes.
+Sounds from the village drifted in, mixing with the sighs of the wind through the bushes.
 It was odd, in a way, to be visiting a graveyard in such a fashion.
 The sun shone brightly overhead, burning through the damp and casting rainbows where the mist met the horizon.
 There was no gloom, no cold or dark.
 Harry's last visit to a burial ground had been in a more classical setting.